darkyghost/mhddos/README.md

 ## Changelog
+- **25.03.2020** MHDDoS now included in this repo instead of a separate one.
+This is simpler to install and manage
-- 24.03.2022 Forked MHDDoS.
+- **24.03.2022** Forked MHDDoS.
 Reasons:
   - Multiple breaking commits in recent days.
   - Slow response to the PRs/Issues.
   - Need for more control over certain aspects, like socket timeout and ability to run MHDDoS in threads instead of proccesses
   - Ability to change certain methods (DGB, CFB) to actually work - without the need to argue with the original maintainer (who is, again, slow to respond)

-- 23.03.2022 Removed the ability to run DGB, BOMB and KILLER methods
+- **23.03.2022** Removed the ability to run DGB, BOMB and KILLER methods
   - DGB - bad implementation, still hits the DDoS-Guard servers without affecting the target
   - KILLER - may "kill" you machine by starting threads without any control
   - BOMB - requires additional setup, which is not implemented yet.
 Will error if run anyway